David-Jackson/psych.js/README.md

 # psych.js
 A javascript library for psychrometric calculations.
+See the viewer [here](https://david-jackson.github.io/psych.js/viewer).

 ## Components